10 Downing Street lecterns: 2010–2024: Conservative Party government

 The lectern made for Boris Johnson featured a triangular wedge-shaped stand and stepped plinth with a darker wood and sturdier design than May's lectern.
 It was the first of these lecterns to be dark brown and the first to have a two-tiered base, and was designed to be more sturdy against Johnson thumping on it when he delivered speeches.
-The placement of the lectern outside 10 Downing Street in July 2022 was seen by The Independent as an indication that he would soon resign.